 UNREASONABLE DELAY OR DENIAL OF INSURANCE BENEFITS

-Our attorneys are experienced in handling insurance bad faith claims throughout the Colorado.
+Our team of insurance bad faith lawyers have handles claims in Colorado, Texas, Mississippi, Alabama, Florida, and Virginia.
+No matter the venue, we deliver to our clients the expertise and tenacity needed to navigate complex commercial insurance claims, and the dedication to take to trial those claims that require litigation.
 Our goal is simple – level the playing field for policyholders by making it less profitable and a far greater risk for insurance companies to violate the terms of their own insurance policies.
-Put another way, by claiming that a Colorado policyholder’s right to recover for covered losses, in addition to attorneys’ fees and statutory penalties, we safeguard that insurance companies stress fair, prompt, and truthful conduct, or pay for the damages they cause.
+Put another way, by claiming that a policyholder’s right to recover for covered losses, in addition to attorneys’ fees and statutory penalties, we safeguard that insurance companies stress fair, prompt, and truthful conduct, or pay for the damages they cause.

 In Colorado Insurance bad faith practices can include